Kotlin/KEEP/proposals/jvm-meta-annotations-artifact.md

 ## Remaining questions
 - Should aliasing JSR-305 qualifiers like `javax.annotation.Nonnull` be allowed?
-- What option is the best to choose for supporting [default qualifiers](#default-qualifiers)?
-- Should there be a `migrationStatus` parameter in `@Alias` or migration status should be tracked through `@UnderMigration` annotation?
 - What is the best name for `ApplicabilityKind` enum class?
 Would it be better to place it inside the `ApplyByDefault` annotation class (if it will be there)
+- What bytecode version should all those annotations have?
+On one side, we'd like to have compatibility with 1.6, on the other, we'd like them to have `ElementType.TYPE_USE` among their targets
+- Do we need to add built-in default qualifiers (like `@AllParametersAreNotNullByDefault` or `@NotNullAPI`)?